 Fishing Charters Direct From Pacific Playgrounds

 Vancouver Island is home to some of the best sport fishing in Canada.
-Chinook and coho salmon fishing is world-class in the waters surrounding Pacific Playgrounds Marina and Resort.
+Chinook and coho salmon fishing is world-class in the waters surrounding Pacific Playgrounds Oceanside Resort and Marina.
 If you’re looking for the Canadian fishing trip of a lifetime, we’ve got it.

 More Fish Than You Can Shake a Rod At